tarwn/lessthandot-hugo/blogs/content/posts/2012-09-25-t-sql-window-functions-part-4.md

 The key differences in the four function have to do with ranks and values.
 CUME\_DIST and PERCENT\_RANK return a ranking value while PERCENTILE\_CONT and PERCENTILE\_DISC return data values.

 CUME_DIST returns a value that is greater than zero and lest than or equal to one (>0 and <=1) and represents the percentage group that the value falls into based on the order specified.
 PERCENT_RANK returns a value between zero and one as well (>= 0 and <=1).
 However, in PERCENT\_RANK the first group is always represented as 0 whereas in CUME\_DIST it represents the percentage of the group.
 Both functions return the last percent group as 1.
 In both cases, as the ranking percentages move from lowest to highest, each group’s percent value includes all of the earlier values in the calculation as well.
-The following statement shows both of the functions using the default partition to determine the rankings of order amounts within our dataset. <code class="codespan">select OrderID&lt;br />
+The following statement shows both of the functions using the default partition to determine the rankings of order amounts within our dataset. <code class="codespan">select OrderID<br />
-	,OrderDate&lt;br />
+	,OrderDate<br />
-	,OrderAmt&lt;br />
+	,OrderAmt<br />
-	,CustomerName&lt;br />
+	,CustomerName<br />
-	,CUME_DIST() OVER (ORDER BY OrderAmt) CumDist&lt;br />
+	,CUME_DIST() OVER (ORDER BY OrderAmt) CumDist<br />
-	,PERCENT_RANK() OVER (ORDER BY OrderAmt) PctRank&lt;br />
+	,PERCENT_RANK() OVER (ORDER BY OrderAmt) PctRank<br />
 from CTEOrders</code>

 ### Results: